gridap/Tutorials/README.md

 julia --project=docs docs/make.jl # From the Unix shell, located at the root of Tutorials repo
 ```

 to generate the tutorials.
 The files generated are available at `Tutorials/docs/build/`.

 ## Gridap community

-Join to our [gitter](https://gitter.im/Gridap-jl/community) chat to ask questions and interact with the Gridap community.
+Join to our [gitter](https://gitter.im/Gridap-jl/community) or [slack](https://julialang.slack.com/archives/C02AK382QSG) chats to ask questions and interact with the Gridap community.

 ## How to cite Gridap